Ordisoftware/Hebrew-Calendar/README.md

 #### 2021.09.19 - Version 9.0

-- Add day context menu for the visual month view.
+- Add context menu for days in month view.
-- Add change active day by click in the visual month view.
+- Add change active day by click in month view.
-- Add select day by double click in the visual month view.
+- Add select day by double click in month view.
+- Add options for that in preferences windows.
-- Add mouse tracking in the visual month view.
+- Add mouse hover effect in month view.
-- Add some options and colors for the visual month view.
+- Add some options and colors for month view.
 - Add Ctrl+B and Decimal shortcuts to go to selected day.
 - Add celebration verses board.
 - Add `--celebrationverses` command-line option to show this board.
 - Add link in reminder box to open verses board.
 - Add Tools folder in the application's system start menu.
-- Change month view to show sun times instead of moon when using sun omer.
+- The month view displays solar hours in case of sun omer.
 - Remove option to show sun times as tooltips because of the new context menu.
+- Update web links.
 - Some fixes and improvements.
 - Code refactoring.
-- Updat web links.

 #### 2021.09.06 - Version 8.10